The Unofficial Guide to Rich Hickey's Brain

 - What is it like?

-Rich Hickey explains the difference between OOP and FP metaphysics by contrasting their definitions of what a river is.
+Rich Hickey explains the difference between OOP and FP metaphysics by contrasting their explanations of what a river is.

 Object Oriented Programming